Gabrielandre02/Gabrielandre02/README.md

 ## I'm Gabriel!

-Hi, I'm in the first period of software engineering, <a href="https://www.uninter.com/centro-universitario-internacional/" rel="nofollow"> <b>CENTRO UNIVERSITÁRIO INTERNACIONAL - UNINTER </b>,
+<h2> Hi, I'm in the first period of software engineering </h2>
+<a href="https://www.uninter.com/centro-universitario-internacional/" rel="nofollow"> <b>CENTRO UNIVERSITÁRIO INTERNACIONAL - UNINTER </b>.

  Also, I'm always reading about technology and looking for new things!